Pros and Cons of Mobile Medical Vans vs. RV Clinics

 Is your organization thinking about launching a mobile clinic program but you’re finding yourselves at a crossroads, unsure of which option to choose between mobile medical vans vs. RV clinics?

 You’re not alone.
-Deciding between these two options is a challenging task and the wrong decision can leave you with a mobile medical unit that prevents you from serving the communities you intend to help.
+Deciding between these two options is challenging, and the wrong decision can leave you with a mobile medical unit that prevents you from serving the communities you intend to help.
 It can also put budget constraints on your organization and have you spending more than you need to.

 At AVAN Mobility, we understand how difficult it is to choose between mobile medical vans and RV clinics.
 We’ve been manufacturing mobile medical vans for over 10 years and have helped dozens of organizations find the right solution that helps reduce barriers to healthcare.